tsuru/tsuru/docs/why.rst

 This document aims to compare Tsuru PaaS with others on the market.

-If you have anything to consider, or want to ask us to add another PaaS on the comparison list, contact us in #tsuru @ freenode.net or at our `mailing list <https://groups.google.com/d/forum/tsuru-users>`_
+If you have anything to consider, or want to ask us to add another PaaS on the list contact us in #tsuru @ freenode.net or at our `mailing list <https://groups.google.com/d/forum/tsuru-users>`_

 +-------------------------+------------------------+--------------------+----------------------+